deepnest-io/Deepnest/README.md

 - Clarified the license is MIT.
 Removed an old reference to GPL and added the `license` property to `package.json`.
 Moved the `LICENSE.txt` file to the root and renamed to `LICENSE`.

+## Comments about updating to modern packages

+See [Updating Deepnest to use modern Node.js, Electron, etc.](https://github.com/cmidgley/Deepnest/issues/1) for information about my failed effort to bring Deepnest up to current packages, and thoughts about what it might take.